brandonwrd/blackjack/README.md

 How I want the game to be structured: <--- add to this if you more comes to mind

 - random 2 cards revealed for player 1
-- random 2 cards revealed for player 2
+- random 2 cards revealed for player 2 or computer
-- the rest of the deck faced down
+- the rest of the deck faced down (dealer cards)
 - have the deck choose random cards to give players
 - ace card = 1 or 11
 - a button to "hit" or "stay" when prompted for each player